Why buy a used motorcycle?

 Before purchasing your motorbike, obtain a vehicle history report and check the bike’s vehicle identification number, to make sure there is no finance owing on the bike and that it hasn’t ever been stolen or written off.

 To secure a loan with any of the lenders on our panel, you’ll need to make sure you have comprehensive insurance.
 Comprehensive motorcycle insurance covers all loss or damage to your vehicle, as well as any loss or damage to the other person’s property.
 You will need to obtain comprehensive motorcycle insurance in addition to the legally required compulsory third party insurance, which provides compensation for any injuries that occur to you or another person in the event of a road accident.

 Buying a second hand bike is really exciting, but before you secure your motorbike loan and hit the open roads, it’s important to do your research to make sure you’re as well informed as possible.

 If you have any queries please get in touch with our team of motorbike finance experts here at Driva today on 1300 755 494.
-Or if you’re ready to obtain motorbike finance, our smart vehicle finance platform allows you to access your best available rates from our panel of lenders in under 1 minute!
+You can check out our motorcycle loan calculator tool or if you’re ready to obtain motorbike finance now, our smart vehicle finance platform allows you to access your best available rates from our panel of lenders in under 1 minute!
 The platform will automatically assess whether you are better suited to an unsecured or secured loan based on your personal situation and the vehicle you’re looking at - so use it now to find a motorcycle finance option that suits your needs.